 What’s In Youvarlakia with Avgolemono Sauce?

-- Ground Beef – this recipe calls for 85/15 ground beef.
+• Ground Beef – this recipe calls for 85/15 ground beef.
+You could use ground turkey, ground pork, or chicken mince for this recipe instead.

-- Rice – I used a medium grain white rice for this recipe.
+• Rice – I used a medium grain white rice for this recipe.
+But you could use a short grain rice or long-grain rice as well.

-- Fresh Dill – also use fresh and not dried
+• Fresh Dill – also use fresh for this Greek soup.

 How Do I Make Youvarlakia/Giouvarlakia Soup?

-- In a large mixing bowl, add the herb mixture, cooled parboiled rice, and the ground beef.
+3. In a large bowl, add the herb mixture, cooled parboiled rice, and the ground beef.
 Mix well to combine, and refrigerate mixture for 30 minutes.

-- Form the meatballs and lightly flour them (or roll them in flour).
-To a large soup pot or Dutch Oven, and add the olive oil and heat on low heat.
-Add the floured meatballs to the olive oil and cook lightly.
+4. Form the meatballs into golf ball sized meatballs, and lightly flour them (or roll them in flour).
+To a large pot or Dutch Oven, and add the olive oil and heat on medium heat.
+Add the floured meatballs to the olive oil and cook lightly for 2-3 minutes on each side until browned.

-- In a separate bowl, mix the egg yolks and the lemon juice, and whisk to combine.
-While whisking, slowly add a few ladles of the hot soup broth to the egg and lemon mixture, until it becomes creamy.
+7. In a separate bowl, mix the egg yolks and the lemon juice, and whisk to combine.
+While whisking, slowly add a few ladles of the hot soup broth to the egg mixture, until it becomes creamy.
 Add the egg lemon avgolemono sauce to the soup pot.

 Meal Prep Greek Meatball Soup